Tuned Compositional Feature Replays for Efficient Stream Learning: Discussion and conclusion

+The hypothesis that CRUMB's memory blocks provide a shared feature-level basis that stabilizes the CNN is consistent with the observation that, although CRUMB pretraining improves performance of raw image replay (``Ours p.t. + im. rep.'' in table ~\ref{tab:network_analysis}), it still does not match CRUMB's performance with the replay buffer size $n_x$ held constant: we speculate that redundant pixel-level information in raw images introduces additional noisy variation into the distribution of feature maps, which affects network stability.
+Another observation consistent with this hypothesis is that CRUMB only outperforms raw image replay on the 5 video datasets (with constant $n_x$, not constant memory usage), where network instability is likely to be more problematic due to temporal correlations within video clips and sudden transitions between them during training.

+In both CRUMB and our raw-image replay ablation experiments, the early ``feature extractor'' layers of the CNN are frozen.
+When we apply CRUMB reconstruction to feature maps from an earlier layer (``early feature replay'' in table~\ref{tab:network_analysis}) and correspondingly allow more layers after this point to have their parameters updated during stream learning, we observe performance worse than both CRUMB and image replay.
+One interpretation of this is that more unfrozen layers means that more network parameters are exposed to gradient updates and, consequently, to catastrophic forgetting.
+It is also possible that CRUMB's reconstruction mechanism is best suited to representing abstract, high-level features that are more likely to be found in later CNN layers, and that too much information is lost if CRUMB attempts to represent lower-level information that is interpreted by later layers in more granular ways.

-Such memory and computational efficiency is presumably critical in biological memory systems.
-Indeed, replay of neuronal activity patterns has been observed to help reinforce and consolidate memories in multiple brain areas across different species \cite{o2010play,lewis2011overlapping,eichenlaub2020replay}.
-It is unlikely that neural circuits in the brain use pixel-level replay.
-Instead, it is interesting to speculate that one of the mechanisms by which brains avoid catastrophic forgetting is by replaying high-level complex features similarly to CRUMB.
+Given the apparent necessity of preserving the information in feature maps during reconstruction, a surprisingly small codebook of memory blocks is sufficient.
+As few as 16 memory blocks are needed for optimal performance on CORe50, and CRUMB still performs remarkably well with only 2 memory blocks (see ``number of memory blocks'' experiments in Table~\ref{tab:network_analysis}).
+Although CRUMB is already highly memory-efficient with the memory blocks themselves occupying negligible space, reducing the number of memory blocks may enable further CPU memory usage optimizations (e.g., 4-bit integers as indices for 16 memory blocks) and also lowers GPU memory usage.
+Computational and memory efficiency is presumably critical in biological memory systems.
+Indeed, replay of neuronal activity patterns has been observed to help reinforce and consolidate memories in multiple brain areas across different mammalian species \cite{o2010play,lewis2011overlapping,eichenlaub2020replay}.
+It is unlikely that neural circuits in the brain use replay mechanisms that preserve as much low-level information as pixel-level replay.
+Instead, it is interesting to speculate that one of the mechanisms by which brains avoid catastrophic forgetting is by replaying compositions of abstract, high-level features in a manner analogous to CRUMB's replay mechanism.

-In addition to pretraining of the memory blocks, our model analysis experiments (table~\ref{tab:network_analysis}) show that the design of CRUMB's loss function is important.
-When training on new images, using only \enquote{codebook-out loss} from classification on reconstructed feature maps leads to much less forgetting than using \enquote{direct loss} from raw feature maps.
-Only codebook-out loss is available when replaying feature maps reconstructed from the memory buffer: using the same loss function on new images keeps the domain more consistent for the post-reconstruction layers of the network.